MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[existing_database_name]' -DatabaseServer '[server_name]\[database_instance]'
     ```

     Substitute `[tenant_database_id]` with the ID that you want to assign the tenant database.
-You will use this ID for subsequent operations on the database, like when dismounting it or mounting a tenant.
+You will use this ID for subsequent operations on the database, like when syncing or dismounting it, mounting a tenant, and more.
  3. Use the Sync-NAVTenantDatabase cmdlet to synchronize the database schema of the tenant database with the schema in the application database.

     ```